The Selz Foundation

 Application Success Factors

-While the Selz Foundation does not accept applications, understanding their funding patterns can provide insight into what they value:
+Whilst the Selz Foundation does not accept applications, understanding their funding patterns can provide insight into what they value:

-Existing Relationships Matter: The foundation tends to provide ongoing support to grantees, suggesting loyalty to organizations they know and trust.
+Existing Relationships Matter: The foundation tends to provide ongoing support to grantees, suggesting loyalty to organisations they know and trust.
 Repeated support to institutions like Columbia University, the World Monuments Fund, and major museums demonstrates long-term commitment.

 Alignment with Personal Interests: The Selz family's collecting focus on medieval and Pre-Columbian art directly translates to their philanthropic priorities.
-Organizations in these specific fields, or broader arts and archaeology institutions, receive substantial support.
+Organisations in these specific fields, or broader arts and archaeology institutions, receive substantial support.

 Institutional Prestige and Impact: Major grants have gone to well-established institutions like Columbia University (endowed professorships), the Frick Collection, Brooklyn Museum, and international institutions like Oxford's Ashmolean Museum.
 This suggests the foundation values institutional reputation and capacity for significant impact.